 Regina: Operating expense for WWTP includes scheduled capital upgrades for certain years throughout the contract and will fluctuate.

-Sudbury: Treatment costs remained relatively even to 2020, but the amount of water treated was down 18% resulting in higher costs.
+Sudbury: Treatment costs remained relatively even in 2021 compared to 2020, but the amount of water treated was down 18% resulting in higher costs.